-Interview: ‘When science and art comes together’ – L Balaji talks about reverse swing with red ball
+Interview: ‘When science and art come together’ – L Balaji talks about reverse swing with red ball

 One often hears about the need to maintain the ball while it is swinging.
 How do you do that?

 That’s another key aspect.
 I have heard several Pakistan bowlers like Wasim that how they will not allow teammates other than those designated, to even touch the ball when it starts reversing.
 Because there is a very short window during the game when this aspect will come into play.
-This is the phase where science and art will come together.
+This is the phase where science and art come together.
 Once that phase goes, the ball becomes softer and loses the potential to get you wickets.
 This is the phase where you will keep the ball away from players with sweaty palms.
 If you see in this England team, [it seems] only Root gets the ball from the keeper and then the ball travels to the bowler.
 So the wicket-keeper and the bowler will have a solid understanding about who will handle the ball and what that person does with the ball.
 This too is an art important to the wicket-taking process.